WaltersArtMuseum/api-thewalters-org/objects-get.md

 ## Request

-The `GET v1/objects` will get museum objects via a number of parameters, listed below.
+The `GET v1/objects` request will get museum objects via a number of parameters, listed below.

 ## Parameters